 As reported by Sneaker Files, the "Draft Day" sneaker harkens back to 1996, the year in which an 18-year-old Kobe transitioned from high school straight into professional basketball.
 The narrative-driven take on Peter Moore's footwear design features a "Fierce Purple/Blue Lagoon/Sail" color scheme that draws inspiration from the franchise that originally drafted the Lower Merion High School-graduate with the 13th pick in the Draft.
 As history tells it, however, the Hornets immediately traded him away to the Los Angeles Lakers.

-An official look at the "Draft Day" Dunk Low hasn't surfaced as of yet, but the pair is believed to boast a "Blue Lagoon" leather base that allows for "Fierce Purple"-colored overlays to recreate classic Hornets colors.
-Midsoles should arrive with faux-aging, nodding to the mid-1990s event.
+An official look at the "Draft Day" Dunk Low provided by Instagram user @mambakixx confirms a "White" leather base that allows for "Fierce Purple" and "Blue Lagoon"-colored overlays to recreate classic Hornets colors.
 Co-branding details should also land on the sneaker, as they have on pairs like the "Soft Yellow" Air Force 1 Protro.
-The Nike Kobe line's sword-in-sheath logo could appear embroidered on the lateral hind-foot, with some other cheeky nod to the Hornets passing on Bryant claiming some real estate on the shoe.
+The Nike Kobe line's sword-in-sheath logo could returns as part of the reworked traction pattern underfoot, whhile inner lining sees a scale-reminiscent print that plays into Bryant's "Black Mamba" alter ego.